mistertest/xcloud-cgtv/README.md

 ------------------------

 All controllers supported by the Google Chromecast officialy.
+But I recommend the official xbox controllers and the updates they offer.

 - Xbox 360/One/Serie X controller
 - All of "Xinput mapping" Controller bluetooth
+- Officials Switch controllers
-- Some models of Switch controller
+- Some models of Switch controller unofficials